 soaking medical devices,

 removing stains and mineral encrustations,

 manually cleaning with detergents,

-ultrasonic cleaning delicate eye surgical instruments, and automated instrument washing.
+ultrasonic cleaning eye surgical instruments, and automated surgical instrument washing.